 In the early afternoon of Tuesday 21 October 1845, several clerics and a few lay gentlemen set out for the home of Dr Henry Nicholson, the Abbey Rectory, to hold the first general meeting of the St Albans Architectural Society .

-The idea for a Society had been under discussion for some time, and had gathered pace with the meeting that summer of a steering group at Sandridge Rectory, home of Revd Charles Boutell.
+The idea for a Society had been under discussion for some time, and had gathered pace with the meeting that summer of a planning group at Sandridge Rectory, home of Revd Charles Boutell.
 Charles had held the curacy there from 1837.
-As a member of Oxford Architectural Society and Secretary for Hertfordshire to the Archaeological Institute in London, he already had demonstrable expertise, so it was not surprising that he was invited to the meeting .
+As a member of the Oxford Architectural Society and Hertfordshire Secretary to the Archaeological Institute in London, he already had demonstrable expertise, so it was not surprising that he was asked to join the group .

 Charles might have walked from Sandridge – most people then wouldn’t have thought twice about strolling that distance – but as a man of some status with a reliable if modest income, he probably rode a horse.
-He carried with him some books and documents he planned to give to the nascent Society – six lithographs of English Domestic Architecture donated by his father, a clergyman in Norfolk; a collection of brass rubbings, a copy of Ackerman’s Numismatic Manual, and a sketch of certain armorial ensigns displayed on the ceiling of the Choir of the Abbey Church.
-Perhaps he was keen to make a good impression .
+He carried with him some books and documents he planned to give to the nascent Society – six lithographs of English Domestic Architecture donated by his father, a clergyman in Norfolk; a collection of brass rubbings, a copy of Ackerman’s Numismatic Manual, and a sketch of certain armorial ensigns displayed on the ceiling of the Choir of the Abbey Church .

 St Peter’s Church